johnwalters/TallyStick/docs/Quicken Replacement PRD.md

 - Import bank, credit-card, and Amazon-summary data without live bank connections.
 - Make review efficient through reusable deterministic rules and transfer matching.
 - Maintain a clear Pending, Posted, Excluded, and Transfer-matched lifecycle.
-- Produce a date-filtered P/L by month or year, with exportable detail for the accountant.
+- Produce a date-filtered P/L by month or year and a reconciled as-of Balance Sheet, both with exportable detail.
 - Preserve an audit trail so any reported number can be traced to its source transaction.

 ### Not in the initial product